Devil May Cry: Development

 After the completion of Resident Evil 2 in 1998, preliminary work on a PlayStation 2 installment of the Resident Evil series began by Team Little Devil under the direction of Hideki Kamiya.
 Early research and development included a trip to Spain to examine castles as a basis for the game's environments.
 Its prototype, however, was a radical departure from the Resident Evil formula and the survival horror genre.
 Kamiya rewrote the story and changed its premise, drawing from Italian poet Dante Alighieri's Divine Comedy for Devil May Cry.

+Strider, another Capcom franchise, is cited as a vital influence on the Devil May Cry games and their action, particularly in their inclusion of the "boss rush".

 Despite the success of the original game, its sequel was not created by Kamiya or Team Little Devils.
 Although an unidentified director was placed in charge of the project, Capcom was dissatisfied with their work and assigned Hideaki Itsuno "with only 4 to 5 months remaining in development" to steer the project back on course.
 Despite Itsuno's limited time on the project, he is the only person credited as director in the final version of the game.
 According to producer Tsuyoshi Tanaka, the design aim was to make Devil May Cry 2 bigger than its predecessor; Tanaka estimated that the game's environments were about nine times larger than the first.

 After Devil May Cry 2's mixed reception, Capcom decided to develop the next game like the more critically successful Devil May Cry.
 Gameplay elements, such as environment size and battle engine, were reconsidered.
 In the original game, Vergil was killed by demons early and his soul was controlled by Mundus; Bingo Morihashi wanted to create an alternate universe in which Vergil was alive.
 However, Kamiya gave Morihashi the freedom to rework Vergil's backstory and make him a living teenager for Devil May Cry 3.
 As a result, the game was designed as a prequel to the series, set several years before the events of the first game.

 Development of Devil May Cry 4 began shortly after its predecessor's success.
 The development team had 80 members.
 A new protagonist was discussed many times at Capcom, but was not approved until producer Hiroyuki Kobayashi said that Dante had to be in the game.
 Kobashi said before the game's release that they wanted to make Dante seem significantly more powerful than Nero, to create an obvious difference between the strength of a "veteran" compared to a "rookie".
 Writer Morihashi collaborated with film director Yuji Shimomura, who worked on the earlier games.
 Morihashi left Capcom at one point, but returned at Itsuno's request.
 It took him a year to finish writing the game; he had difficulty with the characterization of Nero, the new protagonist.
 Dante returned as a supporting character.